weiyithu/SurroundOcc/README.md

 # SurroundOcc
 Multi-camera 3D Occupancy Prediction for Autonomous Driving

+- We generate dense occupancy ground truth with multi-frame sparse LiDAR points for training and evaluation.
+- We lift image features to the voxel space and progressively upsample them to increase the resolution.

 ## Demo
-Demos are a litte bit large and please wait a moment for loading them.
-If you can not load them, you can click the hyperlink of each demo for the raw video.
+Demos are a little bit large; please wait a moment to load them.
+If you cannot load them, you can click the hyperlink of each demo for the raw video.

 ### [Occupancy prediction:](https://cloud.tsinghua.edu.cn/f/5dd268c93e36474d8f64/)